uky-transport-data-science/TNC-Demand-Model-Southeast/Raw_Inputs/ACS/ReadMe.md

-For our use, we only needed the DP05, S1501, and A112306 for Apply_Trip_Generation.py
+We only needed the DP05, S1501, and A112306 for Apply_Trip_Generation.py